 Are Truck And Car Accident Cases Different

-Although both truck accidents and other auto accidents can result in injuries and death of the people involved in the accidents, there are many issues and factors that are typical of truck accidents, which do not apply to other auto accidents.
+Although both truck accidents and other auto accidents can result in injuries and death of the people involved in the accidents, there are many issues and factors that are typical of truck accidents that do not apply to other auto accidents.

-Trucking companies, trucks, and truck drivers are heavily regulated and governed by federal laws, which are in place to reduce the instances of truck accidents and increase the safety of the roads of America.
+Trucking companies, trucks, and truck drivers are heavily regulated and governed by federal laws in place to reduce the instances of truck accidents, thus increasing the safety on the roadways of America.

 No such option is available in the case of accidents involving other vehicles and small cars, as the drivers of such vehicles are not regulated by any special laws, nor can you hold anyone responsible for such inexperienced drivers (other than the drivers themselves).